nartix/feroz/README.md

 1. [**Spring Boot API**](https://github.com/nartix/spring-boot-api)

-   - I developed this Spring Boot API for use with a Next.js application that’s currently under development.
-The API relies on PostgreSQL as the primary database, is secured through OpenID Connect, and leverages Hashicorp Vault for secret management.
-The application is deployed on a self-managed Kubernetes cluster.
+- I developed this Spring Boot API, relying on PostgreSQL as the primary database.
+It is secured through OpenID Connect, leverages Hashicorp Vault for secret management, and is deployed on a self-managed Kubernetes cluster.
+Additionally, I designed and implemented a [materialized path](https://github.com/nartix/spring-boot-api/tree/main/src/main/java/com/ferozfaiz/common/tree) data hierarchy for use with Spring Data JPA.
 A live version is available at [spring-boot-api.ferozfaiz.com](https://spring-boot-api.ferozfaiz.com)

 1. [**Django Blog**](https://github.com/nartix/django-blog)